DongChuanming/MSEP/README.md

 ```

-Use the function "save_training_validating_datasets" to assamble these sets into training & validating datasets for each session of cross validation, and save them into an indicated folder for later use
+Use the function _save_training_validating_datasets_ to assamble these sets into training & validating datasets for each session of cross validation, and save them into an indicated folder for later use

 ```
 from msep.cross_validation import save_training_validating_datasets